About First H.E.L.P.

 Karen Solomon

-Karen is the creator of www.1sthelp.net and the author of Hearts Beneath the Badge and The Price They Pay as well as many articles about law enforcement suicide.
+Karen is the author of Hearts Beneath the Badge and The Price They Pay as well as many articles about law enforcement suicide.
 Her focus is the stories of the families who have lost an officer to suicide and the officers who suffer with the feeling that they have nowhere to turn.
 Karen was a member of the 2018 Officer Safety and Wellness Group Meeting, the co-Chair of the Data and Research Committee of the National Consortium on Law Enforcement Suicide Prevention and is currently on the FBI task force to implement the Law Enforcement Suicide Data Collection Act.
 Karen is also the wife of a police officer.

 Shawn Thomas